- Research article

 Electronic supplementary material

-Additional file 1: Table S1.: containing results of analysis based on ELISA for animal level seroprevalence, herd level seroprevalence and Table S3. logistic regression analysis of predictors of seropositivity.
+Additional file 1: Table S1.: containing results of analysis based on ELISA for animal level seroprevalence, Table S2. herd level seroprevalence and Table S3. logistic regression analysis of predictors of seropositivity.
 (DOC 114 KB)

 Authors’ original submitted files for images